Medically reviewed by Dr. John Rosdeutscher – Written by Sine Thieme

 Risks from Smoking

 Smoking is another risk factor not specific to a tummy tuck but true for all surgeries.
 People who smoke, chew tobacco, or use it in the form of nicotine patches, gum, or nasal spray, as well as to a lesser extend people who are exposed to secondary smoke, are at a greater risk of suffering from surgical complications.
-These can come in the form of skin dying, delayed healing, or additional scarring.
+These can come in the form of skin and tissue dying (a condition called necrosis), delayed healing, or additional scarring.

 Smoking also poses increased anesthesia risks and can delay the recovery from sedation.